vserova/book/pages/ch_cgi.md

     ...
     RegisterDiagFactory("comments", new CCommentDiagFactory);

-and linking against <span class="nctnt ncbi-lib">xhtml</span> will enable the destination `comments`.
+and linking against `xhtml` will enable the destination `comments`.
 With this destination, diagnostics will take the form of comments in the generated HTML, provided that the application has also used [SetDiagNode](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=SetDiagNode) to indicate where they should go.
 (Applications may call that function repeatedly; each invocation will affect all diagnostics until the next invocation.
-Also, <span class="nctnt ncbi-func">SetDiagNode</span> is effectively a no-op for destinations other than `comments`, so applications may call it unconditionally.)
+Also, `SetDiagNode` is effectively a no-op for destinations other than `comments`, so applications may call it unconditionally.)

 Those destinations are not available by default because they introduce additional dependencies; however, either may become a standard possibility in future versions of the toolkit.

 ### diag-threshold

-The parameter <span class="nctnt ncbi-var">diag-threshold</span> sets the minimum [severity level](ch_core.html#ch_core.diag_severity) of displayed diagnostics; its value can be either `fatal`, `critical`, `error`, `warning`, `info`, or `trace`.
+The parameter `diag-threshold` sets the minimum [severity level](ch_core.html#ch_core.diag_severity) of displayed diagnostics; its value can be either `fatal`, `critical`, `error`, `warning`, `info`, or `trace`.
 For the most part, setting this parameter is simply akin to calling [SetDiagPostLevel](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=SetDiagPostLevel).
-However, setting <span class="nctnt ncbi-var">diag-threshold</span> to `trace` is **not** equivalent to calling <span class="nctnt ncbi-code">SetDiagPostLevel(eDiag\_Trace)</span>; the former reports all diagnostics, whereas the latter reports only traces.
+However, setting `diag-threshold` to `trace` is **not** equivalent to calling `SetDiagPostLevel(eDiag_Trace)`; the former reports all diagnostics, whereas the latter reports only traces.

 ### diag-format

-Finally, the parameter <span class="nctnt ncbi-var">diag-format</span> controls diagnostics' default appearance; setting it is akin to calling [{Set,Unset}DiagPostFlag](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=SetDiagPostFlag).
+Finally, the parameter `diag-format` controls diagnostics' default appearance; setting it is akin to calling [{Set,Unset}DiagPostFlag](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=SetDiagPostFlag).
 Its value is a list of flags, delimited by spaces (which appear as "+" signs in URLs); possible flags are `file`, `path`, `line`, `prefix`, `severity`, `code`, `subcode`, `time`, `omitinfosev`, `all`, `trace`, `log`, and `default`.
 Every flag but `default` corresponds to a value in [EDiagPostFlag](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=EDiagPostFlag), and can be turned off by preceding its name with an exclamation point ("!"). `default` corresponds to the four flags which are on by default: `line`, `prefix`, `code`, and `subcode`, and may not be subtracted.

 NCBI C++ CGI Classes
 --------------------

 The Common Gateway Interface (CGI) is a method used by web servers to pass information from forms displayed in a web browser to a program running on the server and then allow the program to pass a web page back.
 The NCBI C++ CGI Classes are used by the program running on the server to decode the CGI input from the server and to send a response.
 The library also supports cookies, which is a method for storing information on the user's machine.
 The library supports the http methods GET and POST via application/x-www-form-urlencoded, and supports the POST via multipart/form-data (often used for file upload).
-In the POST via multipart/form-data, the data gets read into a <span class="nctnt ncbi-type">TCgiEntries</span>; you also can get the filename out of it (the name of the entry is as specified by "name=" of the data-part header).
+In the POST via multipart/form-data, the data gets read into a `TCgiEntries`; you also can get the filename out of it (the name of the entry is as specified by "name=" of the data-part header).
 For more information on CGI, see the book **HTML Sourcebook** by Ian Graham or http://hoohoo.ncsa.uiuc.edu/cgi/

 There are 5 main classes:

-<span class="nctnt ncbi-class">CCgiRequest</span>–what the CGI program is getting from the client.
+`CCgiRequest`–what the CGI program is getting from the client.

-<span class="nctnt ncbi-class">CCgiResponse</span>–what the CGI program is sending to the client.
+`CCgiResponse`–what the CGI program is sending to the client.

-<span class="nctnt ncbi-class">CCgiEntry</span>–a single field value, optionally accompanied by a filename.
+`CCgiEntry`–a single field value, optionally accompanied by a filename.

-<span class="nctnt ncbi-class">CCookie</span>–a single cookie
+`CCookie`–a single cookie

-<span class="nctnt ncbi-class">CCookies</span>–a cookie container
+`CCookies`–a cookie container

-Note: In the following libraries you will see references to the following typedefs: <span class="nctnt ncbi-class">CNcbiOstream</span> and <span class="nctnt ncbi-class">CNcbiIstream</span>.
+Note: In the following libraries you will see references to the following typedefs: `CNcbiOstream` and `CNcbiIstream`.
 On Solaris and NT, these are identical to the standard library output stream (ostream) and input stream (istream) classes.
 These typedefs are used on older computers to switch between the old stream library and the new standard library stream classes.
 Further details can be found in an accompanying document (to be written).

 A demo program, cgidemo.cpp, can be found in internal/c++/src/corelib/demo.

 ### CCgiRequest

-<span class="nctnt ncbi-class">CCgiRequest</span> is the class that reads in the input from the web server and makes it accessible to the CGI program.
+`CCgiRequest` is the class that reads in the input from the web server and makes it accessible to the CGI program.

-<span class="nctnt ncbi-class">CCgiRequest</span> uses the following typedefs to simplify the code:
+`CCgiRequest` uses the following typedefs to simplify the code:

     typedef map<string, string>         TCgiProperties
     typedef multimap<string, CCgiEntry> TCgiEntries